python/cpython/Doc/library/marshal.rst

 is independent from a particular invocation of Python can be written and read by this module.
-The following types are supported: booleans, integers, floating-point numbers, complex numbers, strings, bytes, bytearrays, tuples, lists, sets, frozensets, dictionaries, and code objects (if *allow_code* is true), where it should be understood that tuples, lists, sets, frozensets and dictionaries are only supported as long as the values contained therein are themselves supported.
+The following types are supported: booleans, integers, floating-point numbers, complex numbers, strings, bytes, bytearrays, tuples, lists, sets, frozensets, dictionaries, slices, and code objects (if *allow_code* is true), where it should be understood that tuples, lists, sets, frozensets, dictionaries, and slices are only supported as long as the values contained therein are themselves supported.
 The singletons :const:`None`, :const:`Ellipsis` and :exc:`StopIteration` can also be marshalled and unmarshalled.